“Get over yourself.

 Confessions of a Gay Art Director

 Over the decades I spent a lot of time art-directing gay magazines, such as The Advocate, Genre, Hero, In Magazine, and Out.
 As one can imagine there are stories to be told and the time has come to tell them.
+But first, just what is a magazine art director?
+A magazine AD was the person who put the art and words together to create a style for the magazine that became its brand.
+It was the “look” of the publication and to do that AD’s would hire photographers and illustrators to complete the writing of the story.

 Let’s start with Genre magazine: Genre was a prominent gay men’s magazine that operated primarily during the 1990s and early 2000s.
 Founded in 1991 by John Liggins and Michael Turner, it was initially conceived as a lifestyle publication aimed at affluent, style-conscious gay men.
 Genre was positioned to appeal to a broader, more mainstream audience within the LGBTQ+ community, differentiating itself from other magazines that focused more on adult content or niche audiences.
 It later brought in Richard Settles as publisher and New York-based co-owner and associate publisher Doug Shingleton.